Resettlement and humanitarian admission - Germany | DIP EUAA

 In the past, some states have granted refugees, mainly from Syria but also from Iraq and Afghanistan, the opportunity to legally enter Germany to join relatives through their own state admission programmes.
 This required the submission of a declaration of commitment in which the relatives in Germany financed the living expenses of the incoming refugee for a certain period of time.

-Beneficiaries: The requirements were different from state to state.
-The programmes were typically open for Syrian nationals, though some states considered other nationals as well, and usually relatives of first and second degree could be eligible.
+Beneficiaries: Requirements were different from state to state.
+The programmes were typically open to Syrian nationals, though some states considered other nationals as well, and usually relatives of first and second degree could be eligible.

-Sponsors’ eligibility and responsibilities: The family member living in Germany had to have a German passport or residence permit for at least one year and he/she had to sign a declaration of commitment to provide accommodation and living costs for the relative joining for at least five years.
+Sponsors’ eligibility and responsibilities: The family member living in Germany had to have a German passport or residence permit for at least 1 year and sign a declaration of commitment to provide accommodation and living costs for at least 5 years for the relative joining.